You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Understanding Chiropractic Care and Its Safety During Pregnancy

-Chiropractic care focuses on supporting the spine, joints, nervous system, and associated soft tissues such as muscles, tendons, and ligaments.
+Chiropractic care focuses on managing the spine, joints, nervous system, and associated soft tissues such as muscles, tendons, and ligaments.
 Chiropractors use precise techniques to mobilize joints and soft tissues, enhancing alignment and function.

 • Safety of Chiropractic Care During Pregnancy:

-Chiropractic care is generally safe during pregnancy when performed using non-rotary techniques, which avoid twisting or high-force movements.
+Chiropractic care is generally safe during pregnancy when performed using non-rotatory techniques, which avoid twisting or high-force movements.
 Methods like the Activator technique provide gentle and targeted care, making them ideal for pregnant women.

 Specialized Chiropractic Methods for Pregnancy